 Nevertheless, after Monday's nomination, Tünde Handó proceeded to her hearing before the Parliament's Justice Committee on Tuesday morning.

-The 57-year-old juror and university professor Tünde Handó finished her legal studies in 1986 at Eötvös Loránd University where she also attended the István Bibó Advanced Studies College together with founders of Fidesz.
+The 57-year-old juror and university professor Tünde Handó graduated from the Faculty of Law at Eötvös Loránd University in 1986, and during her university years she also attended the István Bibó Advanced Studies College together with founders of Fidesz.
 She had been a judge since 1991, eventually becoming president of the Budapest Labour Court in 1999.
 She was appointed to be the head of the newly minted National Judicial Office (NJO) in 2012 during Fidesz's judicial reform.
 Her husband is Fidesz-founder and MEP József Szájer who coordinated the drafting of Hungary's Fundamental Law (which he famously claimed to have edited on his iPad).
 Handó had several conflicts with the highest forum of judicial self-governance in Hungary, the National Judicial Committee, and the detrimental effect of her activity on judicial independence drew significant international criticism.

 These issues did not come up at the hearing all that much though, as Handó mostly talked about how important judicial thinking and Hungarian legal traditions are for her.
 She spoke at length about her career, saying that she became a judge because as a judge, she only had two bosses - the law and her conscience.